-There were 145 active members in the 2021 valuation, a small decrease from 148 active members in the 2020 valuation.
-As of July 1, 2021, 45 out of 145 (31%) of the active members are covered by Tier 2 (hired on or after July 1, 2015).
-The Tier 2 benefit structure provides lower benefits and a higher employee contribution rate than Tier 1.
-While Tier 2 members represent a comparatively small part of the total liability, the new provisions are beginning to impact the valuation by resulting in lower costs.
+There were 143 active members in the 2022 valuation, a small decrease from 145 active members in the 2021 valuation.
+As of July 1, 2022, 55 out of 143 (38%) of the active members are covered by Tier 2 (hired on or after July 1, 2015).
+The Tier 2 benefit structure provides lower benefits and a higher employee contribution rate than Tier 1 so costs are expected to trend down as more active members are in Tier 2.
+While Tier 2 members represent a comparatively small part of the total liability, the new provisions are beginning to impact the valuation.

-The graph below compares the number of active members to the number of members receiving a benefit in each valuation since 2010.
-The number of active members has remained relatively steady, around 150, while the number of retirees has increased from 154 to 195.
-The increase in the number of retirees relative to the number of actives is not unexpected given the maturity of the system, historical improvements in mortality rates and the stable number of judicial positions in the State and is one key reason for advance funding of the benefits.
+The graph below compares the number of active members to the number of retirees and beneficiaries (members receiving a benefit) in each valuation since 2010.
+The number of active members has remained relatively steady, around 150, while the number of retirees and beneficiaries has increased from 154 to 204.
+The increase in the number of retirees and beneficiaries relative to the number of actives is not unexpected given the maturity of the system, historical improvements in mortality rates and the stable number of judicial positions in the State.
+This is a key reason for advance funding of the benefits.